 Fiction as a Springboard for

-Critical thinking and Expository Writing
+Critical Thinking and Expository Writing

 Using fiction in academic courses can deepen student connection